fnaumenko/isChIP/README.md

 * `reads` – number of recorded reads
 * `sample` – actual sample: the number of recorded reads relative to the number of selected ones, in percent.
 Being ‘selected’ means the reads derived from fragments have passed through the size selection filter.
+Note that 'BG: sample' shows the absolute background level, not the relative one as specified by `-G|--ground` option.
 The actual sample may be reduced because of the next reasons: user-defined and/or scalable sample, different template feature’s score (for the foreground reads), exceeding the maximum number of ambiguous code N in read.
 Amplified reads are not included in the sample statistics;
 * `ampl` – actual amplification coefficient, calculated as \<amplicons number\>/\<fragments number\>.